bbauska/TUMx-DWAPNx/README.md

 need to do is basically run the index.js that will create a server and

 provide the API, so we can work with it.
-However, there\'s a little problem, though.
+However, there&apos;s a little problem, though.

-If I run this, it\'ll crash, because it cannot find the express module it needs
+If I run this, it&apos;ll crash, because it cannot find the express module it needs

 to run.
 So, let me just clear my screen here.
 What we need to do first